What is chickenpox?

 - Adults and children with weak immunity system

-- Those who have come in contact with infected person.
+- Those who have come in contact with an infected person.

 How to treat Chicken Pox?